ssmirr/appdev-chapters/refactoring-msm-queries-with-methods.md

 [Click here to create a blank Gitpod workspace](http://gitpod.io/#https://github.com/appdev-projects/helloruby){:target="_blank"}.
 Then, create a new file, type the Ruby you want to experiment with into it, and run it from a Terminal tab with `ruby YOUR_FILENAME`.

-For example, I created a file called `experiment.rb` and am running it with the Terminal command `ruby experiment.rb` to see my output. **Don't forget to turn on Autosave.**
+For example, I created a file called `experiment.rb` and am running it with the Terminal command `ruby experiment.rb` to see my output. **Don't forget to turn on Autosave**, and to print your output with the `p` method — it's been a while, I know!

 ### Using existing instance methods when defining new instance methods